verboompj/EntraGSA/EntraGSA_Part1.md

 I want users to be able to connect to these Linux servers over SSH without setting up any form of network connectivity using traditional service such as VPN.
 Instead, I'd like my users to connect from their local devices to the private IP addresses of these Linux VM's, directly over the internet.
 In their case any wifi / 5G connection available.

-In order to achieve this, my Windows Server is confirmed to have line of sight with the Linux servers, has outbound Internet connectivity and is equiped with the (Entra) Connector Service.
+In order to achieve this, my Windows Server is confirmed to have line of sight with the Linux servers, has outbound Internet connectivity and is eqquiped with the (Entra) Connector Service.
 As soon as the service is installed, the server pops up in the Entra portal as an available connector:

 ![Screenshot](https://github.com/verboompj/EntraGSA/blob/main/Pictures/connectors2.png)